 Students requiring accommodations must first provide professional verification of the condition(s) that necessitate the accommodations utilizing appropriate Bryan University forms.
-Students can request appropriate forms from the Dean.
+Students can request appropriate forms from the Associate Director of Academics.
 Verification must be by a licensed health care provider who is qualified to diagnose the disability being claimed.
 The verification must indicate how the student is limited by his or her disability, and how long the limitation(s) is/are expected to last.
-The student shall provide the verification documentation to the Dean.
+The student shall provide the verification documentation to the Associate Director of Academics.
 The student may be required to provide additional information if the initial information provided is incomplete or inadequate to determine the need for accommodations.
 Any cost associated with obtaining professional verification of a disability shall be paid by the student.